onurtufekci34/randomJokeGenerator/README.md

 Clone the repository: git clone https://github.com/yourusername/random-joke-generator.git Open index.html in your web browser.

-# Credits
-The app was created by Your Name.

 # License
 This project is licensed under the MIT License.